princessofpain/Java/README.md

 I use Java 8, partially Swing and JUnit5 for testing.

 ## The applications
-### Acronym
-Convert an entered name to an acronym.
-I/O with JOptionPane.

 ### AliqoutSum
 Calculate the aliquot sum of a number and specify its type.